-Surveys have an important role to play in thought leadership marketing.
+Surveys play an important role in thought leadership marketing.
 If they answer questions your clients are pondering in a field in which you have expertise and provide services, they create interest, credibility and leads.
-Also, if the results are novel and believable, journalists will often report on them as they’re easy to turn into stories.
+Also, if the results are novel and believable, journalists will often report on them because they’re easy to turn into stories.
 Journalists love easy, and their editors love numbers as they indicate that the author isn’t just opining.

 But surveys also are easy to do badly.
 There are many survey reports that get no traction in the marketplace because they don’t say anything that anyone wants to read.
 Here are five things to do to make sure your survey will be a hit:

-1. Do make sure you pass the “so what?” test
+1. Make sure you pass the “so what?” test

-Here are two key findings from recent surveys on social media that will catch people’s attention: “Companies with the greatest benefits from social media have multiple functions working together on it”; “The most effective consulting marketers train their consultants in how to use social media.”
-These findings are ones the audience is not likely to know, and tell them something they can do to improve their performance.
-And here are some key findings (their claim, my italics) that no-one is going to care about: “71% of online adults use Facebook”; “Social media is a critical data source”; “Everyone is a mobile consumer.”
+Here are two key findings from recent surveys on social media that will catch people’s attention: “Companies with the greatest benefits from social media have multiple functions that work together on it” and “The most effective consulting marketers train their consultants in how to use social media.”
+These findings are ones the audience is not likely to know and tell them something they can do to improve their performance.
+On the other hand, here are some key findings that no one is going to care about: “71% of online adults use Facebook”; “Social media is a critical data source”; “Everyone is a mobile consumer.”
 These findings are irrelevant, or obvious, or both.
 For your survey to grab people’s attention, you have to pick something interesting to investigate at the outset.

-2. Do nail your hypotheses before you write the questions
+2. Nail your hypotheses before you write the questions

 A single set of questions directed at an undifferentiated population can lead to interesting results.
-If, however, you can compare those results across industries, or geographies, or those companies which use CRM versus those that don’t, or those who are selling versus those being sold to, you can often make unexpected discoveries.
+If, however, you can compare those results across industries, geographies, or companies that use CRM versus those that don’t, you can make unexpected discoveries.
 Questions that let you separate the results to make those comparisons are called banner questions.
 All surveys should have some.

-Executives don’t really care what percentage of companies use an enterprise risk management system, or whether that percentage is growing (though of course ERM vendors do).
-They might care, however, what companies that manage risk really do differently from those that don’t, and whether they are more likely to use an ERM.
+Executives don’t care what percentage of companies use an enterprise risk management system, or whether that percentage is growing (though of course, ERM vendors do).
+They might care, however, what companies that manage risk do differently from those that don’t, and whether they are more likely to use an ERM.
 You can answer that question if you build in one or more banner questions to distinguish the leaders from the laggards.
-For instance, ask how many incidents have caused losses over the past year, and then (perhaps normalizing for revenue or industry), compare the habits of the quartile with the least losses (your leaders) against the quartile with the most (those poor laggards).
-As a double check, you can ask respondents how well they think they manage risk and divide them that way, too.
+For instance, ask how many incidents have caused losses over the past year, and then normalizing for revenue or industry, compare the habits of the quartile with the least losses (your leaders) against the quartile with the most (those poor laggards).
+As a double-check, you can ask respondents how well they think they manage risk and divide them that way, too.

 Most surveys ask a sample of people (say 100 IT managers) and draw conclusions about all of them (tens of thousands in the US alone).
-How reliable the findings are depends critically on how big the sample is.
+The reliability of the findings depends on how big the sample is.
 A sample of 1,000 has a margin of error of ±3%, but a sample of 100 has a margin of error of ±10%.
 A sample of 20 has a margin of ±20% (unless there are only 20 altogether; for example, CEOs of large auto companies, in which case the error is ± zero, presuming the CEOs aren’t lying).
-So make sure you have enough respondents that your conclusions will be reliable, especially if you plan to cut the data with banner questions – that will always give smaller samples, each with a bigger margin of error.
+So make sure you have enough respondents to make your conclusions reliable, especially if you plan to cut the data with banner questions, which will yield smaller samples, each with a bigger margin of error.

 And here are five things to avoid: